 Alfredo sauce is known for its fattening, high-calorie attributes, but it doesn’t have to be like that!
 This recipe is a low-fat version of the classic and is served over a bed of zucchini noodles.
 Topped off with hearty shrimp, you’ll feel full and satisfied no doubt.

 This healthy version of an Italian classic uses extra-lean ground beef, a no-salt tomato sauce and delectable porcini mushrooms to give you a hearty bowl of heaven without sacrificing flavor.

 14. Shepherd’s Pot Pie from Sugar Free Mom

 Why it’s taken cauliflower so long to become the shining star of a meal is shocking, especially when you consider how well it does as a stand-in for its unhealthy alternatives.
 This recipe uses the vegetable as a replacement for potato mash.
 The coconut flour pie crust is another fun switch that gives each bite of the pie the desired flakiness without the added guilt.

 Mac and cheese, please?
-If you watch your calories, this might be an off limits dish… until now.
-A pound of carrots are packed into this unique recipe featuring high fiber pasta shells, reduced fat shredded cheddar cheese and bread crumbs.
+If you watch your calories, this might be an off-limits dish… until now.
+A pound of carrots is packed into this unique recipe featuring high fiber pasta shells, reduced-fat shredded cheddar cheese, and bread crumbs.